zaratr/DeepAIGameBot/README.md

 - must have those folders
 - must have python3.7
 - must have tensorflow and all dependencies such as pandas, matplotlib, and numpy

+## will update with more info and notes soon!